dimus/dimus.github.io/_posts/2015-12-05-r-graphs-in-latex.md

 layout: post
 tags: latex
 date: 2015-12-05 20:08:20
-title: Add R Plots to LaTeX Document
+title: Add R Plots to LaTeX Documents
 ---

 Here I am showing how to go from data stored in csv file to a nice plot in